 Advanced Research Methods

 Junior Seminar in Psychology

 Seminar: Contemporary Issues in Psychology

-Research Methods in the Behavior (Graduate Level)
+Research Methods in the Behavioral Sciences (Graduate Level)

 "Holy Family University welcomes and cares for students, faculty, and staff as members of a diverse but interconnected family."
 This is the core value of our mission that I recognized the most and sincerely appreciated when I was an undergraduate student at Holy Family.
 It is also one of the core values that brought me back to Holy Family as a faculty member.